Tailwind: A Practical Framework for Query Accelerators: Introduction

 \section{Introduction}

 Relational database management systems (RDBMSes) are widely used, in part, because they provide an expressive and general-purpose way to query structured data.
-But this generality comes at the cost of performance.
-Custom-built systems are at the other extreme: they might process a query significantly faster using a specialized algorithm or precomputed side information, but as a consequence, lack the generality of an RDBMS.
+But this generality leaves potential performance on the table.
+Purpose-built systems~\cite{scuba, nanocubes, influxdb, powerdrill, napa} are at the other extreme: they might process a specific class of queries significantly faster using a specialized algorithm and/or pre-computed side information, but as a consequence, lack the generality of an RDBMS.
+Consider the following example.